 Hi David,

 I’m so sorry to hear that!
-Canning jars and other high-heat glass jars made for canning and hot liquids are always the best to use when preparing recipes like Sichuan Peppercorn Oil.
+Canning jars and other high-heat glass jars made for canning and hot liquids are always the best to use when preparing recipes like Sichuan Peppercorn Oil as mentioned in the recipe.
 I hope you will give it another try!

 Hi Cheryl,